Argonne-National-Laboratory/neml/doc/sphinx/damage.rst

 The generic interface described here could have any number of damage variables and could modify the stress with those variables in any way.
-The more standard damage model, depending on a single scalar damage variable is implemented as a NEMLScalarDamagedModel_sd.
+The more standard damage model, depending on a single scalar damage variable is implemented as a :cpp:class:`neml::NEMLScalarDamagedModel_sd`.

 .. toctree::
    damage/scalar
-   damage/combined

 Class description
 -----------------